padrinobook/padrinobook/chapters/creating_the_application.md

 We will go through each line:

-- `JobVacancy::App.controller :page` - defines the namespace *page* for our JobVacancy app.
+- `JobVacancy::App.controller :pages` - defines the namespace *page* for our JobVacancy app.
 Typically, the controller name will also be part of the route.
 - `do ... end` - This expression defines a block in Ruby.
 Think of it as a method without a name, also called anonymous functions, which is passed to another function as an argument.
 - `get :about, :map => '/about'` - The HTTP command *get* starts the declaration of the route followed by the *about* action (as a symbol[^symbol]), and is finally mapped to the explicit URL */about*.
 When you start your server with `bundle exec padrino s` and visit the URL <http://localhost:3000/about>, you can see the rendered output of this request.
 - `render :erb, 'about'` - This action tells us that we want to render the *erb* file *about* for the corresponding controller which is `page` in our case.
 This file is actually located at `app/views/page/about.erb` file.
 Normally the views are placed under `app/views/<controller-name>/<action-name>.<ending>`.
 Instead of using an ERB templates, you could also use `:haml`, or another [template engine](https://www.ruby-toolbox.com/categories/template_engines "template engine for Ruby").
 You can even completely drop the rendering option and leave the matching completely for Padrino.